zarify/webex_pollmaker/README.md

 This is a repo with some tools for creating poll files (`.atp` but really just XML) before meetings (or in my case, classes).

+These are all just plain web pages where everything runs client side.
+You put in some options, hit save, and the embedded JS gives you a poll file you can open with Webex next time you have a meeting.
+The aim was to be self-contained and be able to run anywhere without installing anything.

+## Generic poll creator (`index.html`)
+This lets you just create generic polls with most of the options available.

+## Exit poll creator (`topic_check.html`)
+This creator is specifically for presenting the same multi choice options for a series of questions.
+My use case is for exit polls for classes ("How well did you understand topic X" style questions - to get a vibe check for how a class went).

 # Things to note
 - There's a `CORRECT` attribute in the answer field, but Webex doesn't seem to do anything with this.
 I kept it in because maybe it will do something one day.
 - Webex activity reports will save poll results, so don't feel like you need to save the poll results web page that Webex gives you a link to (although it is nicer to look at than the CSV file of poll results)